 - Cruise Ship Emissions: The project would result in changes in GHG emissions from propulsion engines, auxiliary engines, and auxiliary boilers.
 Project-generated cruise ship emissions were calculated based on the methodologies described in the POLB AEI and account for all emissions generated within the SCAB. - Electricity Consumption: Annual emissions arising from garage lighting and cruise vessel shoreside electricity consumption were estimated using the reported GHG emissions per kilowatt-hour from Southern California Edison, the supplier which would provide electricity for the project.
-On-terminal electricity use was expected to remain unchanged with the project, while parking garage lighting electricity consumption is expected to reduce due to the introduction of more energy efficient lighting (i.e., light-emitting diodes [LED] lighting); and shoreside power consumption for hoteling cruise ships was expected to increase due to the larger Carnival Panorama vessel. - Mobile Sources: Transportation associated with the proposed project would result in GHG emissions from the combustion of fossil fuels during vehicle trips.
+On-terminal electricity use was expected to remain unchanged with the project, while parking garage lighting electricity consumption is expected to reduce due to the introduction of more energy efficient lighting (i.e., light-emitting diodes [LED] lighting); and shoreside power consumption for hoteling cruise ships would increase with the new Carnival Panorama vessel connecting to shore power unlike the baseline Carnival Splendor vessel. - Mobile Sources: Transportation associated with the proposed project would result in GHG emissions from the combustion of fossil fuels during vehicle trips.
 Project generated vehicle trips include those associated with additional passengers and staff movements as well as additional supply trucks required to support the larger Carnival Panorama vessel.
 Mobile source emissions were calculated using the on-road emission factors from EMFAC2014 for project increment vehicle trips.
 For loading equipment, such as forklifts, emissions were calculated using CalEEMod. - Area and Off-road sources: Area sources include emissions generated by architectural coatings and landscaping equipment associated with the parking garage construction.
-Off-road emission sources were provided by the Applicant and consist of additional forklifts required to support the larger Carnival Panorama vessel.
+Off-road emission sources were provided by the Applicant and consist of additional forklifts required to support provisioning the larger Carnival Panorama vessel.
 Emissions from both sources were calculated using CalEEMod and are established based on the parking garage land use and additional information provided by the Applicant.